vercel/next.js/docs/testing.md

 ### Quickstart

-You can use `create-next-app` with the [with-playwright example](https://github.com/vercel/next.js/tree/canary/examples/with-playwright) to quickly get started.
+The fastest way to get started, is to use `create-next-app` with the [with-playwright example](https://github.com/vercel/next.js/tree/canary/examples/with-playwright).
+This will create a Next.js project complete with Playwright all set up.

 ```bash
 npx create-next-app@latest --example with-playwright with-playwright-app